-Calculations of the amount of pension and other postretirement benefit costs and obligations depend on the assumptions used in the actuarial valuations, including assumptions regarding discount rates, expected return on plan assets, rates of salary increases, health care cost trend rates, mortality rates, and other factors.
-While the Company believes that the assumptions used in calculating its pension and other postretirement benefits costs and obligations are appropriate, changes in the assumptions (as a result of differences in actual experience, changes in key economic indicators or other factors) may affect the Company's financial position or results of operations.
-A 50 basis point reduction in the discount rates used for the plans would have increased the U.S. net obligation by \$125 million (\$78 million on an after tax basis) and the non-U.S. net obligation by \$77 million (\$58 million on an after tax basis) from the amounts recorded in the financial statements at December 31, 2011.
+Calculations of the amount of pension and other post-retirement benefit costs and obligations depend on the assumptions used in the actuarial valuations, including assumptions regarding discount rates, expected return on plan assets, rates of salary increases, health care cost trend rates, mortality rates, and other factors.
+Upon the sale of the KEO business during 2012, the Danaher U.S. defined benefit pension plan became fully frozen and plan participants are therefore no longer accruing benefits under this plan.
+In connection with this triggering event, the Company updated the loss amortization period for actuarial gains and losses in the plan to record them over the remaining life expectancy of the plan participants, rather than over the average future working lifetime of the plan participants as had been the case before the plan became fully frozen.
+In addition, the Company updated the mortality assumptions used to estimate the projected benefit obligation to reflect updated mortality tables which extend the life expectancy of the participants.
+The impact of these changes will reduce pension expense in 2013 by \$29 million compared to what would have been recorded had these changes not been made.
+While the Company believes that the assumptions used in calculating its pension and other post-retirement benefits costs and obligations are appropriate, changes in the assumptions (as a result of differences in actual experience, changes in key economic indicators or other factors) the Company's financial statements could be materially impacted.
+A 50 basis point reduction in the discount rates used for the plans would have increased the U.S. net obligation by \$158 million (\$99 million on an after tax basis) and the non-U.S. net obligation by \$106 million (\$79 million on an after tax basis) from the amounts recorded in the financial statements at December 31, 2012.

-For 2011, the expected long-term rate of return assumption applicable to assets held in the U.S. plan has been estimated at 8%.
+For 2012, the expected long-term rate of return assumption applicable to assets held in the U.S. plan has been estimated at 7.50%.
 This expected rate of return reflects the asset allocation of the plan and the expected long-term returns on equity and debt investments included in plan assets.
 The U.S. plan targets to invest between 60% and 70% of its assets in equity portfolios which are invested in funds that are expected to mirror broad market returns for equity securities or in assets with characteristics similar to equity investments.
-The balance of the asset portfolio is generally invested in corporate bonds and bond index funds.
-If the expected long-term rate of return on plan assets for 2011 was reduced by 50 basis points, pension expense for the U.S. and non-U.S. plans for 2011 would have increased \$8 million (or \$5 million on an after-tax basis).
-The Company intends to use an expected long-term rate of return assumption of 7.5% for 2012 for its U.S. plan.
+The balance of the asset portfolio is generally invested in bond funds.
+If the expected long-term rate of return on plan assets for 2012 was reduced by 50 basis points, pension expense for the U.S. and non-U.S. plans for 2012 would have increased \$12 million (or \$8 million on an after-tax basis).
+The Company intends to use an expected long-term rate of return assumption of 7.5% for 2013 for its U.S. plan.
 The Company's non-U.S. plan assets consist of various insurance contracts, equity and debt securities as determined by the administrator of each plan.
-The estimated long-term rate of return for the non-U.S. plans was determined on a plan by plan basis based on the nature of the plan assets and ranged from 1.25% to 7.90%.
+The estimated long-term rate of return for the non-U.S. plans was determined on a plan by plan basis based on the nature of the plan assets and ranged from 1.25% to 7.10%.

-For a discussion of the Company's 2011 and anticipated 2012 defined benefit pension plan contributions, please see "Liquidity and Capital Resources -Cash and Cash Requirements".
+For a discussion of the Company's 2012 and anticipated 2013 defined benefit pension plan contributions, please see "- Liquidity and Capital Resources-Cash and Cash Requirements".